katekalcevich/Test-ARIA/README.md

 - you can tab through the top level menu items and if a dropdown is open, you can tab through the links
 - you can tab through all menu items and dropdown links and see the focus (Focus outlines are provided for by browsers, as long as you haven't removed them using CSS.
 If you removed the outline, put it back.)
 - you can't tab through dropdown links if the dropdown is closed
+- you can use the up and down arrow keys to navigate the links

 The expected **screen reader** interaction for dropdown navigation is:
 - navigation is nested inside a nav landmark with a unique name